pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step6.md

 {{< /tabsection >}}

 Next, add the factories that are missing from the standard container (the one from the pip-services3-container module), so that we can build all the objects our service needs.
-In our case, this means adding the factory for the components we’ve written, as well as the default RPC factory (from the pip-services3-rpc module), which is needed for the HTTP service to work.
+In our case, this means adding the factory for the components we've written, as well as the default RPC factory (from the pip-services3-rpc module), which is needed for the HTTP service to work.

 Before we run the microservice, we need to prepare an initial configuration for it.
 In the **config** folder, create a **config.yml** file with the following configuration: